quango2304/isolate_parser/README.md

 # Isolate JSON Parser

-A Flutter package that provides a mechanism for decoding JSON strings into Dart objects and parsing JSON to data models efficiently within a single isolate.
+A Dart package that provides a mechanism for decoding JSON strings into Dart objects and parsing JSON to data models efficiently within a single isolate.

 ## Features